Websoft9Archive/ansible-template/docs/solution-upgrade.md

 1. Use **SFTP** to login Server, modify **APP_VERSION** in the **.env** file of RabbitMQ directory

-2. Go to the directory of docker-compose file, then pull new images
+2. Go to the code-server root directory, then pull new images
    ```
    cd /data/wwwroot/rabbitmq
    docker-compose pull
    ```
-3. Delete the old container and recreate new container
+3. Delete old container and recreate new container
    ```
    docker-compose down -v
    docker-compose up -d